mrkkrp/markkarpov.com/tutorial/th.md

 ## Example 1: instance generation

 This example is going to be a little contrived.
 The aim is to show how all the tools we have seen so far work together, but without throwing a “wall of code” at the reader.

 Suppose we want to know how many different non-bottom values inhabit a type.
-We could start first without TH like this:
+We could start without TH, like this:

 ```haskell
 class Countable a where
   count :: Proxy a -> Integer
 ```

-The `Proxy` is needed here because methods of a type class cannot lack a “connection” to the type that is an instance of the type class.
+The `Proxy` is needed here because the methods of a type class cannot lack a “connection” to the type that is an instance of the type class.
 In other words, there must be an `a` somewhere in the signature of `count`.
-We are not interested in a particular value of the type `a`, but still we must clarify which `a` we mean by passing `Proxy a`.
-If this doesn't make any sense, it's OK, you can still continue reading.
+We are not interested in a particular value of type `a`, but we must still clarify which `a` we mean, by passing `Proxy a`.
+If this doesn't make any sense, it's OK—you can still continue reading.

 How do we write the instances?
 It looks like we could leverage the existing `Enum` and `Bounded` type classes, which already solve the problem, but only